Flukenoi Kiatfahlikit: Muay Thai career

 Flukenoi was scheduled to fight Mongkolpetch Petchyindee Academy on a major card in the Buriram province on November 4, 2021.
 He won the fight by decision.

 On February 17, 2022 Flukenoi challenged Petchdam Petchyindee Academy for his True4u 135 lbs title at Rajadamnern Stadium for the Petchyindee promotion.
 Flukenoi won the fight by decision.

 On March 22, 2022 Flukenoi made the first defense of his True4U 135 lbs title against Rungkit Wor.Sanprapai at Rajadamnern Stadium.
 Flukenoi won the fight by decision.

 On May 22, 2022 Flukenoi faced Kimluay SorJor.TongPrachin for the fourth time in three years at Rajadamnern Stadium.
 Flukenoi was knocked down by an elbow strike in the second round but scored a comeback knockout win in round 4 with a high kick, successfully defending his True4U 135 lbs title for the second time.

 On June 20, 2022 Flukenoi extended his undefeated streak to 10 when he was awarded a decision win over the 2021 Sports Authority of Thailand Fighter of the Year Lamnamoonlek Or.Atchariya during a U-Muay and Palangmai co-promoted event at Rajadamnern Stadium.

+On December 12, 2023, Flukenoi faced Dam Parunchai for the vacant Channel 7 Stadium 140 lbs title.
+He lost the fight by technical knockout in the fourth round.